damakvarshney/Replace/README.md

 ## ScreenShots

-These all are the screenshots related to Trackoholic, ranging from SplashScreen to Account Screen.
+These all are the screenshots related to Replace, ranging from SplashScreen to Account Screen.
 All Screens are designed in `@AdobeXD`.

 ![Alt text](https://raw.githubusercontent.com/damakvarshney/Replace/master/ScreenShots/Replace%20Project.png?raw=true "SplashScreen")